By Vladislav Korostyshevskiy, MS, LAc

 My experience squares with a technique suggested by Dr. Luis Manzo, a psychologist and the director of the counseling center at Polytechnic Institute of NYU, where he also runs workshops on study habits.
 Manzo says, “What I like to do—if I’m doing a multiple-choice exam—I cover up the answers.
 I read the question, and I try to answer it in my head before I look at the answer choices.”

-When it comes to test prep, practice is every bit as important as methodology.
-According to NYU-Poly's Lewis, “The more you practice the better you get at seeing.
-You know, ‘Oh, I didn't see the “except”.’
+When it comes to test prep for acupuncture students, practice is every bit as important as methodology.
+According to NYU-Poly’s Lewis, “The more you practice the better you get at seeing.
+You know, ‘Oh, I didn’t see the “except”.’
 So, practice and take your time.
 Read through each question carefully.”

 Practice really does help.
 Still, though, I have trouble believing that I’ll really remember everything I study and won’t have to guess the answer, at least occasionally.
 IvyPrep’s Royter, however, disagrees.
 “If you got it, you got it,” he says.
 According to him, if you don’t know the answer, you’re just not processing the information correctly.